photo/frontend/documentation/api/PostTagUpdate.markdown

 <a name="purpose"></a>
 ### Purpose of the update Tag API

-Use this API to update a tag.
+This API is used internally to update a tag.

 ----------------------------------------